 13th region MeM by CGEM

-The Ministry Delegate in charge of Moroccans Living Abroad and the CGEM inaugurate a new Region dedicated to Moroccan Entrepreneurs Overseas
+The Ministry Delegate in charge of Moroccans Residing Abroad and the CGEM inaugurate a new Region dedicated to Moroccan Entrepreneurs Overseas

 For its part, the General Confederation of Enterprises of Morocco (CGEM) through its federations, its commissions, its regions and its institutional representations, works to promote and develop companies by creating a favorable business environment.